circlefin/malachite/specs/quint/specs/reset/README.md

 ## TODOs

+- Think about a good order / characterization of invariants/witnesses.
+Currently the order in the list seems a bit random.

 Observations:
 - the number of registrations in L2 block a limiting factor for the reset
 - not captured here: Time between block creation and proof on L1 must be big enough to also have proof on L2